-- Time: A full-time worker with kids and a busy schedule will have a lot less time to dedicate to beekeeping.
+- Time: A full-time worker with kids and a busy schedule will have much less time to dedicate to beekeeping.
 They’ll be able to juggle fewer hives than a retiree who has all day.

-- Motivation: If you have spurts of motivation followed by weeks of inactivity, don’t get carried away with setting up too many hives.
+- Motivation: If you have spurts of inspiration followed by weeks of inactivity, don’t get carried away with setting up too many hives.

 Does a new beekeeper need more than one hive?

-Some beekeepers start with one hive in their first season, so nothing is stopping you from doing this too.
+Some beekeepers start with one hive in their first season, so nothing stops you from doing this too.
 It’s a good idea to start with one if you’re unsure whether beekeeping is right for you.
-You’ll have less initial setup cost and managing one hive won’t require much work.
+You’ll have less initial setup cost, and managing one hive won’t require much work.

-Another reason to have multiple hives is that you can juggle resources as needed.
-For example, if a colony is struggling, you have the option to share brood or even worker bees from another hive that is thriving.
+Another reason to have multiple hives is the ability to juggle resources as needed.
+For example, you can transfer brood or worker bees from a thriving hive to a struggling one.

 How many hives can a beekeeper manage?